 On the lower floor of the temple, priests are singing and playing music from dawn to dusk, and often in the evening as well.
 On the second floor, Adi Grant, the sacred book of the Sikhs, is kept during daylight hours, and priests continually recite from its c.
 3,500 hymns.
 Pilgrims place offerings of money or flowers near the sacred script.
 In the evening, the sacred book is carried to a building with golden domes, Akhal Takht, erected in 1609 as the religious parliament of the Sikhs.

-At the southern end of the Parikrama is a temple for Baba Deep Singh, the warrior, who continued fighting against the Afghans – without his head.
-Inside this temple is a painting, depicting Baba Deep Singh, standing with his head in his hands.
+At the southern end of the Parikrama is a temple for Baba Deep Singh, a Sikh scholar and warrior, who continued fighting against the Afghans, even after being decapitated.
+This martyr is described in detail on the page Religion: Sikhism.
+Inside the temple is a painting, depicting Baba Deep Singh, standing with his head in his hands.
 The temple also has a library and a clock-tower.
 The clock, however, has no hands.

 Behind the dining hall are hostels, where anybody can spend up to three nights, also without pay.
 In former days, you could stay as long as you wished, but this was changed, when India was invaded by Western hippies in the 1960s.
 The hippies, who generally had very little money, grossly exploited this opportunity, staying for weeks.
 For this reason, the Sikhs had to introduce the new rule of staying maximum three nights in their hostels.